 A copy of these expectations will be issued with the examination timetable.
 Students are expected to:

 - Wear full school uniform to all examinations - Be present 15 minutes prior to the examination starting time as no extra time will be provided for students who arrive late.
-Misadventure for lateness, absenteeism will be managed by the course Head Teacher and your respective Deputy Principal - Please do not bring your mobile phone into the examination area.
-There are possible penalties for having a mobile phone in an examination; in the HSC, the student name will be recorded and a report will be made to NESA, for contravening the 'Malpractice Warning'. - Written material will not be permitted into the examination area, unless specified differently. - Remain in the examination venue (e.g. Hall or Learning Centre) until the end of the examination o Liaise with the respective course Head Teacher if there is a possibility you will be absent for an examination.
-This need to be completed before the commencement of the examination. - Raise their hand, and respectfully request access to a provision during the examination (e.g. to use the toilet) - Please attempt to remember your NESA number.
-This is maybe required from Year 10 through to Year 12.
-This does not change while you are enrolled at Whitebridge High School or at any school in NSW. - Write your NESA number on any examination paper/answer booklet wherever required - In any examination required, begin a new question/response in a new booklet.
+Misadventure for lateness, absenteeism will be managed by the course Head Teacher and your respective Deputy Principal - Do not bring your mobile phone into the examination area.
+Mobile phones should be left in the car or in the front office.
+There are possible penalties for having a mobile phone in an examination; in the HSC, the student name will be recorded and a report will be made to NESA, for contravening the 'Malpractice Warning'. - Written material will not be permitted into the examination area, unless specified differently. - Remain in the examination venue (e.g. Hall or Learning Centre) until the end of the examination. - Liaise with the respective course Head Teacher if there is a possibility you will be absent for an examination.
+This need to be completed before the commencement of the examination.
+Using the illness misadventure process. - Raise their hand, and respectfully request access to a provision during the examination (e.g. additional writing paper or to use the toilet) - Please attempt to remember your NESA number.
+This may be required from Year 10 and will be used on all assessment tasks and examinations in Year 11 through to Year 12.
+Your individual NESA student ID number does not change while you are enrolled at Whitebridge High School or at any school in NSW. - Write your NESA number on any examination paper/answer booklet wherever required - In any examination required, begin a new question/response in a new booklet.
 Follow each individual examination instructions.
-They should be known to you for each of your subjects - Please remove any hats and caps - Students may have water only, in a clear bottle, which is placed on the ground next to your desk o You cannot bring correction liquid into the examination - Asthma puffers to be placed on desks - Please bring plenty of spare pens and pencils, which can be placed in a clear 'snap lock' bag

-- If you're undertaking an examination, please bring a NESA approved calculator.
-Please speak to your teacher if you're unsure if your calculator is NESA approved. - All watches are to be placed on the desk you are seated at - All spectacle cases are to be placed on the floor next your desk - When leaving the examination area, please do so respectfully and responsibly, these include minimal conversation and disruption - Students who have been granted Disability Provisions or Special Provisions will be made aware of their provisions by their respective Deputy Principal well before their first examination.
+Special equipment or exam requirements should be known to you for each of your subjects - Remove any hats and caps - Students may have water only, in a clear bottle, which is placed on the ground next to your desk - You cannot bring correction liquid into the examination - Asthma puffers to be placed on desks - Please bring plenty of spare pens and pencils, which can be placed in a clear 'snap lock' bag - If you're undertaking an examination, please bring a NESA approved calculator.
+Please speak to your teacher if you're unsure if your calculator is NESA approved. - All watches must be examination approved (HSC rules) and are to be removed from your wrist and placed on the desk you are seated at - All spectacle cases are to be placed on the floor next your desk https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes

-https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes